March 3, 2026

-We would like to alert you to the following updates to our travel guidance issued during the conflict between Israel and Iran:
+We would like to alert you to the following changes to our travel guidance due to the ongoing conflict between the U.S. and Iran:

 • Maintain a low profile and exercise heightened situational awareness at all times.
 As an additional cautionary measure, do not display any obvious signs of nationality.